TheRazzBerry/BrailleCLITranslator/README.md

 # BrailleCLITranslator
-Originally a coding challenge for Shopify's Fall - Winter 2025 Engineering internship program.
+My solution to a coding challenge for Shopify's Fall - Winter 2025 Engineering internship program.
 Original challenge requirements and image reference at the bottom.

 ## How To Use
 In the terminal, 'CD' into the project directory and input 'node translate.js' before the text you wish to translate.